SWEDES: TheWayTheyWere

 Photography by Lydia Sohlberg Deere

 And so it was with my own Swedish American family that 14 family members of 4 generations graduated from Bethany College.
 George Gustaf Sohlberg was the first to graduate in May of 1884 with Bethany's first graduating class when it was an Academy.
-I was the last Sohlberg to graduate in May of 1968, the day after which Swensson's wonderful Old Main building was to be torn down.
+I was the last Sohlberg to graduate in May of 1968, the day after which Swensson's wonderful Old Main building was to be demolished.

 - May 1884 -